Lacosamide is prescribed alongside other anti-epilepsy medicines.

 - You can take lacosamide either with or without meals.
 Swallow the tablet with a drink of water.

-- If you forget to take a dose at your usual time, take it as soon as you remember unless it is nearly time for your next dose, in which case leave out the missed dose.
-Try to take the correct number of doses each day, but do not take two doses together to make up for a forgotten dose.
+- If you forget to take a dose at your usual time, take it as soon as you remember unless it is within six hours of your next dose, in which case leave out the missed dose.
+Make sure you take the next dose when it is due.
+Do not take two doses together to make up for a forgotten dose.

 Getting the most from your treatment